armanicdev/Cleanify/README.md

 ## Buy Me a Coffee ☕️

-Support Cleanifier's development by [buying me a coffee](https://www.buymeacoffee.com/arman.cron)!
+Support Cleanify's development by [buying me a coffee](https://www.buymeacoffee.com/arman.cron)!

+## Contributing

+Fork the repository and create a pull request if you'd like to contribute.

 ## Issues and Support

-[Open an issue](https://github.com/armanicdev/Cleanifier/issues) for problems or questions.
+[Open an issue](https://github.com/armanicdev/Cleanify/issues) for problems or questions.

 ## License